What Can I do with a Major in LSJ?

 - Applying to graduate or professional schools

-- Read the UW Career Guide, attend a workshop, or meet with a career adviser to get started!
+- Find your interest/identity community, attend a workshop, or meet with a career adviser to get started!

 The UW Carlson Leadership & Public Service Center provides leadership and community engagement opportunities for students.
 Visit the Carlson Center to explore ways to get involved off-campus that enable you to explore careers, learn more about your community, build career skills, and give back.